Canadian Special Operations Regiment: Organization

+The CSOR’s concept of operation is very similar to the US Army’s 75th Ranger Regiment.
+1st, 2nd and 3rd companies are designated as direct action units focusing on short-duration strikes, raids, and sabotage to seize or destroy high-value targets.
+They also conduct special reconnaissance on covert, deep-behind-enemy-lines intelligence gathering, target identification, and surveillance to support operational goals.
+The Special Forces Company trains and advises allied military forces in counterinsurgency and counterterrorism, similar to a Green Beret unit.

 While the regiment is composed of personnel from the Canadian Army, Royal Canadian Navy and Royal Canadian Air Force, it is part of CANSOFCOM, a joint command reporting directly to the Chief of the Defence Staff, responsible for providing agile, high-readiness special operations forces capable of operating across the spectrum of conflict at home and abroad.

-CSOR operates similarly to the 75th Ranger Regiment.
+Equipment

+CSOR utilizes standard Canadian army gear, as well as Multicam.

+CSOR utilizes the SIG Sauer P226 and Glock 45 as their standard issued pistol.
+They also utilize the C8, C9, C6 and the Carl Gustaf 84mm Recoilless Rifle.

 Battle honours

 The Second World War honours are borne because of CSOR's perpetuation (established in 2008) of 1st Canadian Special Service Battalion.
 On 5 December 2024 the Governor General (Mary Simon) presented the regimental standard emblazoned with the battle honours.

 Regimental association

 The Canadian Special Operations Regiment Association was incorporated May 2016 and founded to provide an avenue to resources and support services, including training, social services, family education grants, emergency support services and the like.